pkaushik/pkaushik.github.io/source/_posts/2012-05-22-hello-meteor.markdown

 title: "Hello Meteor!"
 date: 2012-05-22 15:22
 comments: true
-categories:
+categories: [meteor, webapps]
 ---
-These are slides from my [JS.Chi() talk on May 22](http://www.meetup.com/js-chi/events/59833642) on Meteor.
-I will follow up with posts expanding on most of the slides in this presentation.
-This post, however, is for the benefit of all those who are feeling like they might be missing a step with frameworks like Backbone, Ember, (and now Meteor), et. al. It is an overview of the types of problems they're solving and includes recommendations for further reading.
+Here are the [slides](https://speakerdeck.com/u/pkaushik/p/meteor) from my [JS.Chi() talk on Meteor](http://www.meetup.com/js-chi/events/59833642).
+I will follow up with posts expanding on most of the slides in the presentation.
+This post, however, is for the benefit of all those who are feeling like they might be missing a step with frameworks like Backbone, Ember, (and now Meteor), et. al. <!--more--> It is an overview of the types of problems they're solving and includes recommendations for further reading.

 <script async class="speakerdeck-embed" data-id="4fbbc61f15a68f001f027e5a" data-ratio="1.2945638432364097" src="//speakerdeck.com/assets/embed.js"></script>